joangrigorov/uva-re-2016/Week-2/research.md

 - Lectures are split into short videos (4-10 mins).
 - Peer review is an important part of the course.
 - Forum discussions is encouraged.
-- Gamification is starting to plan an important role in the educational process.
+- Gamification is starting to play an important role in the educational process.